 How To Tell If Your Accountant Is Qualified to Handle Your Needs

 While knowledge of GAAP is the baseline for applying the specialized rules of FAR, it is only the beginning.
-There are many nuances to FAR accounting that can only be learned in the trenches.
+There’re many nuances to FAR accounting that can only be learned in the trenches.
 To see the person overseeing your financial relationship with the federal government is qualified, asking the following:

-Do you know what the salary cap is for our funding agency?
 While the exact number generally changes annually, not having a rough idea– without looking it up– is very telling.

-How many indirect cost rates have you negotiated?
 Final indirect cost rates are negotiated during the government’s audit of your Incurred Cost Submission.
-Would you pick a knee surgeon for your operation who only had three successful operations or would you prefer someone who has performed hundreds?
+Would you pick a knee surgeon for your operation who only had three successful operations or would you prefer someone who has performed thousands?

 Yes, there are all sorts of competent individuals who can help you with your business.
 But the question remains, are they qualified to help you with your government contract and grant accounting?
-And what is the most cost effective mix?

 There are also requirements which are unique to different government agencies, and even the different types of funding vehicles.
-Audit findings, penalties, future funding, even the original award itself is riding on your accounting practices, so you have to get it right.
+Audit findings, penalties, future funding, even the original award itself is riding on your accounting practices so you have to get it right.

 To avoid expensive surprises, find an expert with a proven track record of working with government grants and contracts.
 Whether you decide to handle the accounting in house or outsource, make sure the person who oversees the care of your books and records, and represents you during these government audits understands the rigors of this type of accounting.